fujunhe/fujunhe.github.io/_pages/research.md

 ## Recent research projects

-### Resource allocation in network virtualization
+### Resource allocation in network virtualization/softwarization
-Network virtualization has been introduced as a key role in the next-generation networking paradigm to fend off the ossification of traditional networks.
-While network virtualization leads to a more flexible network by adopting the technologies of **computer virtualization**, **network function virtualization (NFV)**, and **software-defined networking (SDN)**, it brings challenges for network management, one of which is how to efficiently allocate network resources considering different requirements such as reliability and latency.
-We study resource allocation for different problems with typical application scenarios in network virtualization.
+Network virtualization/softwarization has been introduced as a key role in the next-generation networking paradigm to fend off the ossification of traditional networks.
+While network virtualization/softwarization leads to a more flexible network by adopting the technologies of **computer virtualization**, **network function virtualization (NFV)**, and **software-defined networking (SDN)**, it brings challenges for network management, one of which is how to efficiently allocate network resources considering different requirements such as reliability and latency.
+We study resource allocation for different problems with typical application scenarios in network virtualization/softwarization.

 * **Reliable resource allocation**
   * **F. He** and E. Oki, “[Backup allocation model with probabilistic protection for virtual networks against multiple facility node failures](https://ieeexplore.ieee.org/document/9415681),” *IEEE Transactions on Network and Service Management*, vol. 18, no. 3, pp. 2943-2959, Sept.
 2021.